Omer-Cicek/Weather-App-axios-/README.md

 - User can display list of searched city weather data card like on gif.
 - If new searched city is in the weather data list, app can display a warning text to user on page.

-🔥 You can use [OpenWeather Api](https://openweathermap.org/) for your app.
+🔥 I used [OpenWeather Api](https://openweathermap.org/) for this app.

-🔥 You don’t need to create a new template for this project, you can use [Weather Condition_App](https://github.com/clarusway/clarusway-full-stack-10-21/tree/main/javascript/Projects/008-Weather-App) template for html and css.
-We will be concerned in javascript side.

-<center> ⌛ Happy Coding  ✍ </center>
+## Got feedback for me?

+Feedbacks are always improve my technical knowledge, so feel free to give me a feedback through my LinkedIn account (https://www.linkedin.com/in/omercicek97/) 🙌

+**That Is What I Did!** 🚀